Limited availability for August 2027. Luxor accommodations booking rapidly.

 Day 1: Arrival in Cairo

 Airport meet-and-greet with VIP assistance.
-Transfer to hotel.
+Private transfer into the city.
 Optional evening orientation about the eclipse and ancient Egyptian astronomy.

 Day 2: Giza Pyramids, Sphinx & Grand Egyptian Museum